7 tips and an exercise for summary completion (gap fills)

 This part of the reading is testing your ability to identify main ideas.
 The smaller summary completion tasks, which could just be 5 or 6 lines of text, are testing your ability to identify supporting details.
 You do not need to understand the whole text.

-- Grammar.
-Does the gap need a noun, adjective, verb or adverb? is it plural or singular?
-Here you need to make sure the sentence makes grammatical sense.
+- Think about the grammar.
+Does the gap need a noun, an adjective, a verb, or an adverb? is it plural or singular?
+Here you need to make sure the whole sentence makes grammatical sense.

 - Do not spend too much time reading the whole text, just target the information in the main text to fill the gaps.
 The answers usually come in order.

 - Understanding synonyms and paraphrasing is a key skill for all IELTS readings, especially the summary completion tasks.

-- Underline the keywords, use ‘guessing meaning from context‘ skills if you do not understand words.
+- Underline the keywords and use ‘guessing meaning from context‘ skills if you do not understand words.
 Click here for a lesson on guessing meaning from context.

 - Skim the summary and then find the part of the text where the answer could be, then read in detail in that area of the text where you feel the answer could be.

-- Understanding how words collocate or go together is also a key skill to develop.
+- Understanding collocations and chunks of language is also a key skill to develop.

 - Make sure you read the instructions carefully.